A Wildwoods Campaign Prologue

 Careful treading

 Every second move action asked for a 12+ check on a D20.
 If failed, the figure would slip on the icy ground and hurt itself in the process by losing 1 life points and slide 2″ in a random direction.
 The game turned out to be worse than an ice skating park.
-And most hit points were lost this way.
-As written in the Wildwoods expansion, terrain is now a dangerous game element.
-Sadly most of Fizban’s men wore the wrong shoes and slipped on the ice.
+Most hit points in this game were lost on the ice.
+As mentioned in the Wildwoods expansion, terrain is now a dangerous game element.
+Sadly most of Fizban’s men put on the wrong shoes and slipped on the ice.
 (TN12 is difficult to reach it seems).
 Thimothé, the Orc thug wasn’t lucky either…

 Unfazed, the major bulk of Arhtrose’s warband ran for their cargo.
-If they were too slow, it’d be doubtful if they could assist the vanguard party in evacuating their transport.
+If they were too slow, they could not assist the vanguard party in evacuating their valuable transport.

 Arthrose’s soldiers marched confidently over slippery ice towards their cargo sled.